Configure a dataflow for a cloud storage batch connector in the UI

 - Experience Data Model (XDM) System : The standardized framework by which Experience Platform organizes customer experience data.

 - Real-time Customer Profile : Provides a unified, real-time consumer profile based on aggregated data from multiple sources.

-Additionally, this tutorial requires that you have already created a cloud storage connector.
-A list of tutorials for creating different cloud storage connectors in the UI can be found in the source connectors overview .
+Additionally, this tutorial requires that you have an established cloud storage account.
+A list of tutorials for creating different cloud storage accounts in the UI can be found in the source connectors overview .

 Supported file formats